2 4 0 T U R B O . C O M

 Middle: Tilton 75 Series.
 Definitely a compact one.
 Wilwood has a nearly identical model called Wilwood Compact.

 Right side: Wilwood.
 This one is sadly too long to fit in a 240.
 The hydraulic hose end of the master cylinder actually hits the inner fender and that's where the hose needs to go.
 Possibly it could fit if a banjo fitting was put on the end and maybe a hammer used on the fender.
 I didn't try that, so I don't know for sure.
+Tilton also has an identical model to this one called the Tilton 74 series.

-I chose the middle Tilton 75 Series.
-This one has a .750 inch (19 mm) piston.
+I chose the Tilton 75 Series below with a .750 inch (19 mm) piston bore.

-The port is threaded for 3/8-24 female, same as AN -3.
+The outlet port is threaded for 3/8-24 female, which is the same as AN -3 thread.

-FIXING THE FIREWALL CLEARANCE ISSUE with SPACERS:
+I NEEDED TO FIX THE FIREWALL CLEARANCE PROBLEM with SPACERS:

-Then it was time to have the new hose made.
-I took the master and slave cylinders down to a local hydraulic hose shop, along with the adapters I had.
+I took the master and slave cylinders down to a local hydraulic hose shop, along with the adapters that came with the master.

 Keep in mind that most hydraulic hose shops are there to make hoses for heavy equipment.
 They may not be experienced with automotive or hot rod stuff.
-There are a number of ways to make a hose for these components.
-Lots of options exist.
-If you know specifically what fittings YOU want, discuss that with them.
-Try to be patient and have as much info for them as possible.

 The Tilton MC came with some adapter fittings.
-One was that gold double male AN-3 flare fitting in the photo above.
-The hose shop I went to had commercial JIC fittings and
+One was that gold-colored fitting in the photo above (

-high pressure -4 Golden21/ISO 3000 psi flexible hose.
+double male AN-3 flare fitting).
+The hose shop I went to had commercial JIC fittings and high pressure -4 Golden21/ISO 3000 psi flexible hose.
 They used that gold AN -3 double male flare fitting along with another adapter fitting they supplied, which stepped up the AN -3 to AN -4.
 Then they mated a new hose end to the AN -4 hose.
 This new hose end was a 45 degree JIC (AN -4) female swivel fitting, which can be seen above.
-That completed the MC end.

 The above adapter would then mate to a new hose fitting they crimped onto the AN -4 flexible hose.
 This new hose fitting was a JIC 7/16-20 (equal to AN -4) STRAIGHT female swivel fitting, which can be seen in the hose photo above.

-The total length of the new hose when completed was about 38 inches.
+The total length of the new hose when completed was about 36 inches.
+Cost was about $60.

 This is a metal-bonded sealing washer.